Rising Junior Awarded Critical Language Scholarship

 Grantees will be allowed to reapply for the next cycle for travel, as well.
 Because the program is remote, Sosis, who is dual majoring in global studies and creative writing with an Arabic Studies minor, is working on a novel about a queer Jewish boy struggling to fit in this summer with guidance from Sharon Dilworth through the summer course "Fiction Workshop-Advancing Narratives."

-Joseph Schaefer, a Ph.D. student in second language acquisition and an Arabic instructor, encouraged Sosis to apply after seeing how their drive, passion and perspective opens others up to a more enlightened and harmonious view of the world.
+Joseph Schaefer, a Ph.D. student in second language acquisition and an Arabic instructor, encouraged Sosis to apply after seeing how his drive, passion and perspective opens others up to a more enlightened and harmonious view of the world.